tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/SDK文档/Android SDK/快速入门_intl_en.md

 You can download all the .jar packages [here](https://github.com/tencentyun/qcloud-sdk-android/releases).
 It is recommended that you use the latest released packages.

 ## Getting Started
-The section below describes how to perform basic operations in the COS SDK for Android, such as initializing a client, creating a bucket, querying bucket list, uploading an object, querying object list, downloading an object, and deleting an object.
+The section below describes how to use COS Android SDK to perform basic operations, such as initializing a client, creating a bucket, querying the bucket list, uploading an object, querying the object list, downloading an object, and deleting an object.

 ### Initialization

-Before executing any COS requests, you need to instantiate a CosXmlService object, which can be done into the following steps:
+Before executing any request related to COS service, you need to instantiate a CosXmlService object as instructed below:
 1. Initialize the configuration class CosXmlServiceConfig.
 2. Initialize the authorization class QCloudCredentialProvider.
 3. Initialize the COS service class CosXmlService.